ENCYCLOPEDIC ENTRY

 The temperature of vent fluid is always warmer than the surrounding seawater.
 Seawater at the deepest ocean vents is just above freezing at 2° Celsius (35° Fahrenheit).
 Energy from the Earth’s superheated mantle and core can heat vent fluid to temperatures of more than to 400° Celsius (752° Fahrenheit).
 Around diffuse flows, the temperature of vent fluids is usually below 50° Celsius (122° Fahrenheit).

-The temperature of a vent fluid, and the temperature difference between the vent fluid and surrounding seawater, can determine the chemistry of a vent.
+The temperature of a vent fluid, and the temperature difference between the vent fluid and surrounding seawater, can the chemistry of a vent.

 Chemicals

 As ocean vents eject mineral-rich fluids into the ocean, many of these minerals precipitate, or solidify.
-Tall, thin vent chimneys are made of these precipitated minerals, including copper, iron, zinc, cadmium, silver, and even gold.
+Tall, thin vent are made of these precipitated minerals, including copper, iron, zinc, cadmium, silver, and even gold.

 Types of Ocean Vents